greenelab/meta-review/content/response-to-reviewers.md

 as is, the introductory paragraph is missing citations for statements. in particular, the statement `However, the scientific community requires tools whose workflows encourage openness` should either have a citation or two, or be clarified as an opinion.

+We discuss this issue in [GH114](https://github.com/greenelab/meta-review/issues/114) and revise the manuscript in [GH189](https://github.com/greenelab/meta-review/pull/189).
+We now cite two books in the opening paragraph — [_Reinventing Discovery_](https://doi.org/10.1515/9781400839452) and [_Open Science by Design_](https://doi.org/10.17226/25116) — that together provide substantial discussion supporting our view that the internet enables open science but that additional infrastructure is still needed.

 > `correctness and fairness` in abstract are unclear. from reading the manuscript, it is clear that fairness means fairness in contribution tracking, but this is not clear in the abbreviated language used in the abstract.
 I am somewhat unclear on what `ensure correctness` means in the abstract.